NexPRO IV Injection

 Expert advice FOR NexPRO Injection

-• It is given as an injection into a vein under the supervision of the doctor.
+• Esomeprazole is administered as an injection into a vein by a doctor or a nurse.

 Frequently asked questions FOR NexPRO 40mg Injection